infretis/infretis/examples/gromacs/puckering/README.md

 # Step 3: ∞RETIS

 Before we can start our main path simulation, we need to provide the ∞RETIS program with some initial paths.
-Also, an efficient path simulation is one where the crossing probabilities between adjacent interfaces is $\approx 0.3$, so we also need to optimize the interface positions to get a reasonable number of crossings.
+Also, in our case, an efficient path simulation is one where the crossing probabilities between adjacent interfaces is $\approx 0.3$, so we also need to optimize the interface positions to get a reasonable number of crossings.
 You will do this in an iterative fashion by performing a couple of short ∞RETIS simulations.
 After each simulation, more and more interfaces are placed at increasing order parameter values.
 This effectively pushes the system up the energy barrier.

 <img src="https://github.com/infretis/infretis/blob/molmod_exercise5/examples/gromacs/puckering/graphics/initial-paths.gif" width="45%" height="45%">